beam-community/jsonapi/README.md

 - [ ] Make dependency on Phoenix optional
 - [ ] Make dependency on Ecto optional
 - [ ] Create a plug to handle query param validation and cleanup
+- [ ] Create a plug to force jsonapi request headers
 - [ ] Cleanup query/controller functions
 - [ ] Tests